 Patrick D. Sullivan was elected to the Court of Appeals of Indiana in 1968 and retained on the Court by election in 1972, 1982, 1992 and 2002.
-He retired on July 31, 2007 and began as a senior judge of the Court on August 1, 2007.
-Judge Sullivan was the longest-serving judge in Court of the Appeals history and the last member to be popularly elected to the Court prior to the advent of the retention selection system.
+He retired on July 31, 2007 and served as a senior judge of the Court until his death on Oct.
+1, 2015.
+Judge Sullivan was the longest-serving judge in Court of the Appeals history and the last sitting member to be popularly elected to the Court prior to the advent of the retention selection system.

 Judge Sullivan was born in Huntington, Indiana and served for two years in the U.S. Navy during the Korean War.
 He received a BA in history from Washington & Lee University in Lexington, Virginia in 1956 and his law degree, cum laude, from Washington & Lee’s law school in 1958.